Superconductor Docs

 The development environment is where your AI agents write and test code.
 Think of it as a cloud-based dev machine that Superconductor spins up for each project.
 Your agents clone your repos, install dependencies, and run your app—all in this environment.

-This is probably the trickiest part to set up, but once it's working, everything else is smooth sailing.
-If you get stuck, reach out to us—our team would be happy to get on a call and walk you through the setup for your specific project or to answer questions over email.
+If you run into any issues during dev environment setup, reach out to us—our team would be happy to get on a call and walk you through the setup for your specific project or to answer questions over email.

 Do I need to set up a dev environment?